ditatechwriter/cert-manager-website/content/en/docs/concepts/ca-injector.md

   selfSigned: {}
 ```

-You should find that the `caBundle` value is now identical to the CA value in the `Secret` for the `Certificate`:
+You should find that the `caBundle` value is the same as the CA value in the `Secret` for the `Certificate`:

 ```
 kubectl get validatingwebhookconfigurations.admissionregistration.k8s.io webhook1 -o yaml | grep caBundle
 kubectl -n example get secret webhook1-certificate  -o yaml | grep ca.crt
 ```

-And after a short time, the Kubernetes API server will read that new `caBundle` value and use it to verify a TLS connection to the webhook server.
+And after a short time, the Kubernetes API server reads that new `caBundle` value and use it to verify a TLS connection to the webhook server.

 ### Injecting CA data from a Secret resource